toshiakiasakura/VS_code_docker_jupyter_datascience/README.md

 - Julia: `Project.toml`.

 ## Note
-THe extensions for each package should be installed for running in the jupyter notebook.
+The extensions for each package should be installed to run the code in the jupyter notebook.
-Also, for R language, `Jupyter` extension may need to switch to the pre-release version.
+Also, for the R language, you may need to switch the version of the `Jupyter` extension to the pre-release one.

-## Installed extensions
+## Installed extensions.
 Jupyter
 - Jupyter (may need the pre-release version): "ms-toolsai.jupyter",
 - Jupytext: "donjayamanne.vscode-jupytext",